This is the second in a two-part blog series on the scope of your patent application’s claim set. (Read Part One)

 Patents are, first and foremost, business tools.
 They can help protect your invention’s commercial value or offer your business an advantage over its competitors.

-But if your patent covers only a specific embodiment of your invention, your competitors may be able to easily “design around” your patent — allowing them to use an insignificantly modified version of your invention without technically infringing your patent.
+But if your patent covers only a specific embodiment of your invention, your competitors may be able to easily “design around” your patent — allowing them to use an insignificantly modified version of your invention without infringing your patent.
 In this case, your patent will be less useful in serving your business’s interests.

-As discussed above, if you decide that you do want to broaden your initial claim set, in the United States, you can always file a continuation application later on (assuming the broader claims are supported by the description in the parent application).
+As discussed above, if you decide that you do want to broaden your initial claim set, in the United States, you can typically file a continuation application later on (assuming the broader claims are supported by the description in the parent application).

 However, other jurisdictions have stricter rules about broadening claims.
 For example, the European Patent Office may reject claims that go beyond the scope of the claims in the original priority document.
 So if you’re seeking international patent protection, you may not have the option of broadening your claims beyond the priority application.